pyside/pyside2-setup/sources/shiboken2/doc/samplebinding.rst

             print("Now everyone got the flavor they wanted!") special_truck.leave()

-After importing the classes from the Universe module, it derives two types from Icecream for different “flavors”.
+After importing the classes from the :code:`Universe` module, it derives two types from :code:`Icecream` for different “flavors”.
 It then creates a :code:`truck` to deliver some regular flavored Icecreams and two special ones.

-If the delivery fails, a new truck is created with the old flavors copied over, and a new *magical* flavor that will surely satisfy all customers.
+If the delivery fails, a new :code:`truck` is created with the old flavors copied over, and a new *magical* flavor that will surely satisfy all customers.

 The script above shows how to derive from C++ types, override virtual methods, create and destroy objects, and more.
 Try running it to see if the ice creams